open-mmlab/mmtracking/docs/install.md

 a.
 Following the above instructions, MMTracking is installed on `dev` mode , any local modifications made to the code will take effect without the need to reinstall it.

 b.
-If you would like to use `opencv-python-headless` instead of `opencv -python`, you can install it before installing MMCV.
+If you would like to use `opencv-python-headless` instead of `opencv-python`, you can install it before installing MMCV.

-c.
-Some dependencies are optional.
-Simply running `pip install -v -e .` will only install the minimum runtime requirements.
-To use optional dependencies like `albumentations` and `imagecorruptions` either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).
-Valid keys for the extras field are: `all`, `tests`, `build`, and `optional`.

-### Install with CPU only

-The code can be built for CPU only environment (where CUDA isn't available).

-In CPU mode you can run the demo/webcam_demo.py for example.
-However some functionality is gone in this mode:

-- Deformable Convolution
-- Deformable ROI pooling
-- CARAFE: Content-Aware ReAssembly of FEatures
-- nms_cuda
-- sigmoid_focal_loss_cuda

-So if you try to run inference with a model containing deformable convolution you will get an error.

 ### A from-scratch setup script

-Assuming that you already have CUDA 10.1 installed, here is a full script for setting up MMTra with conda.
+Assuming that you already have CUDA 10.1 installed, here is a full script for setting up MMTracking with conda.

 ```shell
 conda create -n open-mmlab python=3.7 -y